-The sheer beauty and ambience of the state coupled with the vast potentials for business all adds up in making the state a darling of moving companies It is not a hidden fact that millions of people switch residencies every year in America.
-According to the Federal Motor Carrier Safety Administration (FMCSA) about 15 million American households relocates each year.
-However, there is a particular worrying trend based off the analysis of this statistic and this is that Florida has the highest complaint rates recorded anywhere with the country.
-Of course even the most well planned move could yet possibly throw up one or two problems along the way but there is a particular complaint that reverberates in Florida much higher than any other states and this is theft of client's properties by personnel of some moving companies.
+The sheer beauty and ambiance of the state coupled with the vast potentials for business all adds up in making the state a darling of moving companies It is not a hidden fact that millions of people switch residencies every year in America.
+According to the Federal Motor Carrier Safety Administration (FMCSA), about 15 million American households relocate each year.
+However, there is a particularly worrying trend based on the analysis of this statistic and this is that Florida has the highest complaint rates recorded anywhere with the country.
+Of course, even the most well-planned move could yet possibly throw up one or two problems along the way but there is a particular complaint that reverberates in Florida much higher than any other states and this is theft of client's properties by personnel of some moving companies.
 Areas such as Palm Beach and South Florida which are some of the hottest destinations within the state have witnessed a sizeable number of reported cases of property theft.

 Not all theft is the fault of the moving company